CasMagnus1/PacketWorldPart2/README.md

 simply choose the _environment editor_ in the main menu of the application to edit or create new environments.
 - After (or during) a normal run, you can export the monitored actions of agents in your run together with some metadata about the run.
 Navigate to the _Actions_ window and click on the _export_ button.
 For batch runs this is done automatically by specifying the output file before starting the runs.

+## Solution energy management

+If an agent has just enough energy to reach the nearest charging station (calculted based on gradient field) it goes to this station to recharge.
+If another agent is already charging at this station it sends a message to this agent to go away.